Irene-Wu-1002/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Give us feedback on Tinkerbelle.**\*\*

+The installation process was quite smooth overall, and the instructions were very clear to follow.
+Although we did run into some version compatibility issues during setup, the documentation provided helpful solutions, so we were able to resolve them quickly.

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.

 \*\***Include your first attempts at recording the set-up video here.**\*\*

+The video is on Google Drive: [Lab 1] (https://drive.google.com/drive/folders/1-UZNWlaaXBWAfdHco78UJXUNBQaKrdvQ?usp=drive_link)

 Now, change the goal within the same setting, and update the interaction with the paper prototype.

 \*\***Show the follow-up work here.**\*\*

+Another goal is to use the device as a customizable training timer.
+The athlete wearing the device can program how long each training session or segment should take.
+Each color corresponds to a specific session, for example, warm-up, high intensity intervals or rest periods.
+Based on these settings, the device will use the lights to inform the transitions of sessions in real time.
+By allowing the user to stay focused on the performance without needing to check an external timer, the device can ensure a more immersive and efficient experience for the user.

 ## Part E. Costume the device